 The SMSF Deed History Review includes a review of the deed of establishment and any subsequent deeds of variation, together with any deeds of change of trustee.
 We review the full deed history of the SMSF with the objective of seeing if there are any issues that require remedial work.
 This remedial work is aimed at ensuring the SMSF’s deed history is as resistant to outside scrutiny or challenge as possible.
 Remedying any issues in a timely manner is often far more cost and time effective than being exposed to legal challenge, ATO scrutiny, or other risks and uncertainty at a later date.
 Also, banks and financial institutions are very strict on seeing a full and valid document trail before they lend to an SMSF trustee or undertake certain other transactions.
+This review is also important to provide valid and legally effective binding death benefit nominations and automatically reversionary pensions.
 If any further work is recommended, we provide an estimate for this work in our report.

 This review assists in minimising potential issues, for example:

 - disputes regarding BDBNs or a planning strategy undertaken by a trustee;

 - legal challenge by beneficiaries (including beneficiaries who are not members);